metio/terraform-provider-k8s/docs/data-sources/org_eclipse_che_che_cluster_v2_manifest.md

 - `fs_group` (Number) A special supplemental group that applies to all containers in a pod.
 The default value is '1724'.
 - `run_as_user` (Number) The UID to run the entrypoint of the container process.
 The default value is '1724'.

+<a id="nestedatt--spec--components--plugin_registry--deployment--tolerations"></a>
+### Nested Schema for `spec.components.plugin_registry.deployment.tolerations`

+Optional:

+- `effect` (String) Effect indicates the taint effect to match.
+Empty means match all taint effects.
+When specified, allowed values are NoSchedule, PreferNoSchedule and NoExecute.
+- `key` (String) Key is the taint key that the toleration applies to.
+Empty means match all taint keys.
+If the key is empty, operator must be Exists; this combination means to match all values and all keys.
+- `operator` (String) Operator represents a key's relationship to the value.
+Valid operators are Exists and Equal.
+Defaults to Equal.
+Exists is equivalent to wildcard for value, so that a pod can tolerate all taints of a particular category.
+- `toleration_seconds` (Number) TolerationSeconds represents the period of time the toleration (which must be of effect NoExecute, otherwise this field is ignored) tolerates the taint.
+By default, it is not set, which means tolerate the taint forever (do not evict).
+Zero and negative values will be treated as 0 (evict immediately) by the system.
+- `value` (String) Value is the taint value the toleration matches to.
+If the operator is Exists, the value should be empty, otherwise just a regular string.